hapax/hapax.github.io/assets/teaching.md

 assuming $x \neq y$.
 This is an elegant and nontrivial result.

-Here's a more practical application to cheap traffic enforcement.
+Here's a more practical application: *cheap traffic enforcement*.
 Suppose traffic police monitor a stretch of roadway of length $L$.
 They clock a car entering the stretch and leaving a time $t$ later.
 Without using a radar gun, they know from the MVT that the car was at